Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 \subsection{Quantum strategies}

-Quantum strategies for LC games, on the other hand, do \emph{not} have the same core mathematical object as a quantum strategy for a nonlocal game.
+We next consider quantum strategies for LC games.
 Like classical strategies, each party can transmit information to their out-neighbors with respect to the connectivity graph $G$.
 Unlike classical strategies, the parties can send \emph{quantum information} to each other.
 We can describe such a strategy with the following definition. \begin{dfn} Let $(\mathcal V, \pi, G)$ be an LC game of $n$ parties.
-Let $B_i$, $B_{i \to j}$ be Hilbert spaces for $i,j \in [n]$.
+Let $B_i$, $B_{i \to j}$ be finite-dimensional Hilbert spaces for $i\in [n]$ and $j \in N_\mathrm{out}[i]$.
 A \textbf{quantum strategy} is a tuple

 where $\vert\psi\rangle \in \bigotimes_{i=1}^n B_i$ is a quantum state,

 is an isometry for all $s_i \in S_i$, and $M_i = \{\Pi_{i, a_i}\}_{a_i \in A_i}$ is a projective measurement on